 Once you’re happy with the car you’ve chosen, it’s time to purchase.
 Before you hand over anything, make sure you’re 100% satisfied with what you’re buying.

-If buying from a private seller, ensure you do your research and use a trackable method of payment rather than cash.
+If buying from a private seller, ensure you do your research and use a trackable payment method rather than cash.

 Ask for a receipt and documentation of any work that you have asked to be taken out before the sale.